-MSHA personnel conducted an investigation of the petition and filed a report of their findings and recommendations with the Administrator for Coal Mine Safety and Health.
-After a careful review of the entire record, including the petition and MSHA's investigative report and recommendation, this Proposed Decision and Order is issued.
+MSHA investigators conducted an investigation into the merits of the petition and filed a report of their findings with the Administrator for Coal Mine Safety and Health.
+After careful review of the entire record, including the petition and MSHA's investigative report this Proposed Decision and Order is issued.

 Finding of Fact and Conclusion of Law

 MSHA investigators conducted an investigation of Tunnel Ridge, LLC's Tunnel Ridge Mine on March 1 and 9, 2017.

 The Tunnel Ridge Mine is developed into the Pittsburgh #8 coal seam by Tunnel Ridge, L.L.C., a division of Alliance Resource Partners, L.P.
 The directions to Tunnel Ridge Mine from 1-70 take Exit North Dallas Pike Road for 1.8 miles, turn right on Route 40 East for 1.2 miles, turn left on Battle Run Road North 2.6 miles, and gate to the mine is on right.
 The mine is located at 2596 Battle Run Road, Triadelphia, WV.
 The mine utilizes two dual shaft compartment air shafts along with an intake shaft and a bleeder fan.
 Tunnel Ridge operates one longwall section with three continuous miner sections.
 The mine currently employs 359 underground miners and has three production shifts a day, five days a week.
 The mine has clean coal production of approximately 6.5 million tons per year.
 The mine is ventilated by two fans operating in the exhaust mode.
 The mine liberates 3,721,127 cubic feet of methane in twenty four hours with an average daily coal production of 25,000 tons.
 The granting of this petition would affect all underground miners at the mine.